 Buyers should specify the required duration of the contract.

 Evaluate major factors to mitigate risk

 How risky is the Oilfield Modeling Services supply chain?

-The supply chain for oilfield modeling services is exposed to a moderate degree of risk, somewhat challenging buyer leverage in negotiations.
-Key first tier suppliers provide staple items like software products, computers and office stationery.
-Mounting import penetration among upstream suppliers has created an influx of competitively priced foreign alternatives...
+The supply chain for oilfield modeling services is exposed to a moderate degree of risk, which somewhat challenges buyer leverage in negotiations.
+The key first tier suppliers provide staple items like software products, computers and office stationery.
+Mounting import penetration among upstream suppliers has created an influx of competitively priced...
 Subscribe to learn more.